konveyor/enhancements/enhancements/unified_experience/README.md

 A developer assigned to handle the source code updates and development efforts to satisfy issues identified and allow the application to run on a target platform or runtime technology and ideally leverage its capabilities.

+### Project Manager

+The management lead for the modernization/migration initiative, in charge of planning the work required for it to be executed and measuring progress.

 # Steps
 ## Step-1: Surface Information